WHITEBOXHEATING

 When Should I Call an Engineer?

 If you've checked the basics (pressure, timer settings, condensate pipe) and the problem persists after a single reset, call a Gas Safe engineer.
 Never attempt to open the boiler casing yourself or interfere with gas components – this is illegal and dangerous.
-Call Whitebox Heating on 01293 000 000 for fast, local assistance.
+Call Whitebox Heating on 01293 000 000 for fast, local assistance across Crawley and all RH and BN postcodes.

 Get in touch